What you need to know

 - On some flights, you may bring on board a portable oxygen concentrator or an oxygen cylinder – please refer to the list below.

-- Jetstar Airways (JQ) Airbus A320/A321 and Q300 - a concentrator or a cylinder is allowed on board
+- Jetstar Airways (JQ) Airbus A320/A321 - concentrator or cylinder allowed

-- Jetstar Asia (3K) Airbus A320 - you may bring a concentrator or a cylinder on board
+- Jetstar Asia (3K) Airbus A320 - concentrator or cylinder allowed

-- You must complete and then submit a Jetstar Travel Clearance Form at least five business days before you travel to be approved for travel
+- You must complete and submit a Jetstar Medical Clearance Form according to the instructions provided

-If you need to confirm the aircraft type for your flight or if you change your flight details, it’s very important that you contact Jetstar Reservations before you travel.
+If you need to confirm the aircraft type for your flight or if you change your flight details, it’s very important that you contact us before you travel.

 Portable oxygen concentrators

-Jetstar Airways (JQ) and Jetstar Asia (3K) accept portable oxygen concentrators for carriage and use on board that are authorised by the FAA.
+Jetstar Airways (JQ) and Jetstar Asia (3K) accept portable oxygen concentrators for carriage and use on board that are authorised by the Federal Aviation Administration (FAA).

-For Jetstar Airways (JQ) carriage of all oxygen, portable oxygen concentrators and portable medical devices powered by batteries requires dangerous goods approval.
-Please refer to our dangerous goods page.
+The carriage of oxygen, portable oxygen concentrators and portable medical devices powered by lithium batteries must comply with our dangerous goods requirements.

-On flights operated by an A320/321 and Q300 aircraft, Jetstar Airways (JQ) and Jetstar Asia (3K) can only accept oxygen cylinders supplied by BOC, Air Liquide or Supagas.
+On flights operated by an A320/321 Jetstar Airways (JQ) and Jetstar Asia (3K) can only accept oxygen cylinders supplied by BOC, Air Liquide, Supagas or Coregas.

 To contact the suppliers in Australia please call: